parsonsmatt/parsonsmatt.github.io/_posts/2017-04-08-maybe_use_a_type_parameter.markdown

 By pushing information into the type level, we can make our program safer and easier to refactor.
 Where many safety features provide limitations, we also get flexibility from these.

-So let's look at a common Real World data set: a microblogging system with Users, Posts, and Groups!
+So let's look at a common Real World data set: a microblogging system with Users, Posts, and Organizations!

 # The Data Model